 We’ve selected a number of over-ear headphones for our guide below, including wired models for those that don't want to cut the cord.
 Looking for something more specific?
 Make sure you check out our dedicated guides to the best noise-cancelling headphones and the best wireless headphones, too.

-While Beyerdynamic may not be as well known as its German brother, Sennheiser, the audio company has a history of creating some of the best sounding audio gear on the market – the company’s DT770, DT880 and DT990 were renown for their excellent build and sound quality.
+While Beyerdynamic may not be as well known as its German brother, Sennheiser, the audio company has a history of creating some of the best-sounding audio gear on the market – the company’s DT770, DT880 and DT990 over-ear headphones were renowned for their excellent build and sound quality.